 My favorite trick for finding specific Instagrammable places in Europe is by following city locals on the app.
 And you can typically find them by searching a city name under the People tab.

 Many local Instagrammers will put their home city in their name/bio, so they’ll turn up in the search results.
 These locals know the city better than any tourist, and their profiles are usually full of lesser known Instagram spots.

 You can also follow me on Instagram!
 I often showcase off the beaten path locations in Europe, and share local London spots as well.

-Is something missing off this list of best European cities for photography?
+Is something missing off this list of the most Instagrammable places in Europe?
 Let me know in the comments section!